-If you have mental health problems, whether diagnosed or not, it can make successful completion of your course more difficult.
+If you have a mental health condition(s), whether diagnosed or not, it can make successful completion of your course more difficult.
 Contributing factors include:

 - Difficulty paying attention or understanding the content taught in class, due to symptoms of the illness and/or effects of medication